-After a year long review, my first paper finally got published.
+After a year long review, my first paper finally got published: Link.
 The paper went through 3 rounds of revision, where I believe that the 3rd round was not really necessary and added ~2 months to the review process.
 Nevertheless, I’m delighted that the paper is finally published on PLoS Genetics

 The long path to publication